This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 Visit museums, zoos, and aquariums

-Zoos and animal parks are also a great place to learn about animals and the world around us.
+Zoos and animal parks are also great places to learn about animals and the world around us.
 Hands-on learning is the best kind of learning if you ask me!

 Go on vacations and road trips